 An Unintentional Overpayment

 Most people have federal taxes taken out of their paycheck each pay period.
 The goal is for enough money to be taken out of each paycheck to cover the amount of federal taxes that will be owed at the end of the year.
-Often times, more money is withheld during the year than was actually necessary, and the person will receive a Federal Income Tax Refund for any extra money he gave to the government during the year.
+Often, more money is withheld during the year than was actually necessary, and the person will receive a federal income tax refund for any extra money he gave to the government during the year.

 Earned Income Credit

-People who work but do not make very much money can qualify for a Federal tax refund called the Earned Income Credit.
-This refund is calculated based on how much money a person made and how many children he or she has.
-This refund can be as small as one dollar and as much as five thousand dollars.
-Many people in the United States rely on this type of tax refund to help them get through the rest of the year.
+People who work but do not make very much money can qualify for a federal tax refund called the Earned Income Credit.
+This refund is calculated based on how much money a person made and how many children he or she has (although you can qualify without children).
+You can check at the IRS website to see if you qualify, and for how much.

 Other Refundable Tax Credits

 Each year Congress votes on programs to offer credits which result in a tax refund for people who may otherwise not receive one.
 While many tax credits can only lower your tax liability to zero, refundable credits do more than that.

 If a person owes $300 in taxes and they earn a $500 credit from one of these programs, the government will actually send them the difference of $200.
 An example is the Child Tax Credit of up to $3,600.

 Refunds are received in three basic ways.
 The first and most traditional way is by the IRS sending a paper check to the tax payer.
 Checks are generally mailed within a week of the time the tax return is reviewed, which can take up to six weeks after submitting it to the IRS.
 Expecting it to take a week in the mail, a paper check can take up to eight weeks to receive.